 Even as a child, Belva Lockwood asked, "Are women not worth the same as men?"
 Despite prejudice, she went to law school, spoke before the Supreme Court, and protested on behalf of women's rights.
 And, when Lockwood decided to run for president in 1884, she became the first woman ever to appear on the ballot!
 In this nonfiction picture book crackling with the same energy that Lockwood brought to every challenge she encountered, kids will learn how Lockwood had the courage to speak her mind despite all the voices against her.
 An endnote includes a timeline with details about other major victories in the fight for women's rights, including Hillary Clinton's 2016 run as the first female presidential candidate nominated by a major party.

 In this much-anticipated follow-up to She Persisted: 13 American Women Who Changed The World, author Chelsea Clinton goes beyond America's borders to introduce young readers to inspiring women from around the globe!
 Scientists, athletes, artists, and activists: these women refused to listen to the naysayers and insisted on making their voice heard.
 From famous names like J.K.
-Rowling, Malala Yousafzai, and Marie Curie, to less familiar ones like Leymah Gbowee, Carline Herschel, and Kate Sheppard, these profiles will show kids that women everywhere prove that persistence is power every day.
-Both volumes are also now available in an attractive She Persisted Boxed Set.
+Rowling, Malala Yousafzai, and Marie Curie, to less familiar ones like Leymah Gbowee, Caroline Herschel, and Kate Sheppard, these profiles will show kids that women everywhere prove that persistence is power every day.
+For more picture book, board books, and early chapter books from this empowering series, visit our She Persisted Collection.

 Nelle Harper was not like the other girls of Monroeville, Alabama, preferring overalls to dresses and climbing trees to tea parties.
 She also loved watching her father's work as a lawyer and spending time writing tales with her best friend, 'Tru' (the future famous writer Truman Capote).
 When she was older, Nelle went to New York City, and spent every spare moment at her typewriter.
 The story she was born to tell finally came to her and her groundbreaking book, To Kill A Mockingbird, went on to sell forty million copies!
 This picture book biography of Harper Lee celebrates a woman who "carved out a life of her own design."